 Whoever mentions hot summers is also thinking belly button.
 And yes, Toronto may not have an ocean close by, but it has 250 000 lakes, representing 20% of the world fresh water.
 So, yes, bikinis and speedos are proudly worn in Ontario!
 Summer is also a time where all of us want to get back in shape so the belly-button often becomes the “centre of the universe,” so to speak.
 Not to mention the countless Instagram and Facebook selfies!

-Belly button surgery – aka umbilicoplasty – has become a high demand in my clinics, both in Toronto and Richmond Hill.
+Belly button surgery – aka umbilicoplasty – has become a high demand in my clinic in Toronto.
 Most commonly, women want their pre-baby belly button back.
 Others had a piercing and wanted a repair, while some had an outie and wished to have an innie.
 Finally, some have a small hernia that requires surgical attention.

 Ladies are by far the main gender asking for this procedure.
 A young belly button is narrow and vertically oblong.
 With pregnancies, the belly button stretches and become more horizontal.